src-d/gitbase-web/docs/rest-api.md

 }
 ```

-For a query with uast nodes the protobuf response is unmarshalled and the json is returned:
+For a query with UAST nodes, the protobuf response is unmarshalled and the JSON is returned:

 ```bash
 curl -X POST \